 The word “pandemic” is enough on its own to spike anxiety in most people.
 Let alone living through one.

-Life practically turned upside-down this spring as communities united to slow the spread of the dangerous coronavirus.
+In 2020, life practically turned upside-down as communities united to slow the spread of the dangerous coronavirus.
 Schools shut down.
 Businesses closed.
 Workforces turned remote.
 People all over the country locked their doors with one over-arching goal: stay healthy.

 People are stressed and it’s impacting just about all areas of their lives, including their job.